Moiz-jawad/PixiFusion/WARP.md

 ### Environment variables / .env

-- `removeBg.js` expects `process.env.REPLICATE_API_TOKEN` to be set.
-Without it, background removal will throw an error.
+- `REPLICATE_API_TOKEN` – required.
+Used by `removeBg.js` to authenticate with the Replicate API.
+Without it, background removal will fail.
+- `PORT` – optional.
+Port for the HTTP server (defaults to `3000`).
+- `NODE_ENV` – optional.
+Can be used to tune logging/behavior if you add environment-specific logic.
 - `upscale.js` calls `dotenv.config()`, so environment variables are typically supplied via a `.env` file in the project root.
 - `merge.js` writes merged PDFs to `process.env.TEMP` (or `./uploads` as a fallback) when used directly.